Tatskaari/GustoLang/README.md

   - Foreach over lists
   - List API to find size, remove first, append lists together etc.
   - Make lists indexed by strings as well
   - Allow functions to return nothing.
-Detect all code paths return the same value.
+Detect all code paths return the same value. - done (need to add statement expressions to make this useful though)
-  - Static type checking
+  - Static type checking - Done
+  - Anonymous functions

 - Features that might be interesting to implement but add little to the educational value
   - Add garbage collection and